telerik/reporting-docs/getting-started/web-designer/set-up-and-create-basic-report.md

 	1. Search in the global search box of the designer and drag the item from the `Components` menu to the Report Header.
 	1. You may change the text inline.
 Double-click on the item to enter it and type `Sales by Category`.
 	1. Apply Styles by selecting the TextBox, searching for _Style_, and finding the appropriate _Font_ styles.
-Let's use the default Font with Size 22pt, bolded, centered, and aligned to the middle.
+Let's use the default Font "Arial", with Size 22pt, bolded, centered, and aligned to the middle.
 	1. Position and realign the TextBox so that the content fits and looks beautiful.

 	![The TextBox 'Sales by Category' styled and aligned in the web designer.](images/style-and-align-textbox-web-designer.png)